-Never has any family movie done a better job of feeding that universal little boy need for a robot pal better than this one.
-In The Iron Giant a massive alien robot ends up on planet Earth, where he befriends a boy named Hogarth before being chased all through kingdom come by the angry US army.
+Never has any family movie done a better job of feeding that universal little boy’s need for a robot pal better than this one.
+In The Iron Giant, a massive alien robot ends up on planet Earth, where he befriends a boy named Hogarth before being chased all through kingdom come by the angry US army.

 Honey, I Shrunk the Kids (1989)

-In this beloved family movie Rick Moranis accidentally shrinks his kids and loses them in the back yard, prompting a micro adventure at the macro level.
-A group of teens ends up wandering through a lawn turned jungle, where they ride giant ants and sleep in Legos.
+In this beloved family movie, Rick Moranis accidentally shrinks his kids and loses them in the backyard, prompting a micro-adventure at a macro level.
+A group of teens ends up wandering through a lawn-turned-jungle, where they ride giant ants and sleep in Legos.
 There’s a lot going on here, including an awkward little romance between Russ and Amy which results in a first kiss.

 E.T. the Extra-Terrestrial (1982)

 It doesn’t matter how old you are, this family movie is a guaranteed tear-jerker.
 That’s alright, I want my kids to cry a little, now and then.